Neuethemes/OpenAdmin-client-React/README.md

 ![divider](https://neuethemes.net/wp-content/uploads/transparent-30.png "divider")

 [<img align="left" src="https://neuethemes.net/wp-content/uploads/logos-tech-03-react.jpg" alt="OpenAdmin React">](https://github.com/Neuethemes/OpenAdmin-client-React)
-React is a component based library for building user interfaces for the web and mobile applications.
-React JS allows to build web components which can be reused throughout your web pages.
-So if you have been looking for a good React Admin Dashboard Template you have arrived at the correct place.
+React is a JavaScript library for building user interfaces.
+React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+Declarative views make your code more predictable, simpler to understand, and easier to debug.

 ![divider](https://neuethemes.net/wp-content/uploads/transparent-30.png "divider")